 While the initial up-front price to purchasing an IIoT platform or solution may seem steep to some companies, the alternative to developing it in-house and accommodating for the functionality required is far costlier.
 A DIY project’s total cost of ownership can be almost 4x greater in a factory setting when compared to adopting a third-party IIoT platform.

 Costs for sustaining the DIY initiative can spiral with required continuous investments in the IoT system’s security, resiliency, scalability, and development of new features.
-Locking in to this ongoing expenditure can quickly run into the millions, resulting in bloated annual expenses and recurring negative annual outcomes.
+Locking into this ongoing expenditure can quickly run into the millions, resulting in bloated annual expenses and recurring negative annual outcomes.
 An IIoT platform provider with knowledge of agile software development processes is better-suited to quickly roll-out innovative applications on its roadmap than an industrial company.

 “Time is money” for any organization.
 It’s continuously top-of-mind for executives, whether it’s deploying resources to develop a new system internally or creating a product to improve customer experiences.
 Specifically, developing a software solution entirely internally is a time-intensive and therefore costly endeavor.
 This time-consuming process lengthens exponentially for non-digitally native companies who may be experts in engineering the next great heavy-industrial machine, and lesser so in agile software development and programming.

 Developing an IIoT solution internally can take approximately 2.5 years when adding up the time it takes to build and orchestrate a team, to develop the application, and to move it into production.
-Partnering with a software provider who offers a leading IoT platform is estimated to take half that time to boost proof of concepts (PoCs) into production and even quicker than that in some instances — 89 percent of PTC’s IIoT survey respondents expect to transition use cases to production within a year of purchase.
+Partnering with a software provider who offers a leading IoT platform is estimated to take half that time to boost proof of concepts (PoCs) into production and even quicker than that in some instances — 89 percent of PTC’s IIoT survey respondents expect to transition Applications to production within a year of purchase.

 With competitive pressures mounting, the time-crunch to adopt IoT grows two-fold where industrial adopters of third-party IoT solutions are outpacing the market.
 Industrial companies without IoT in production are quickly becoming the minority; IDC predicts by the end of 2019, 75 percent of manufacturers will have integrated IoT into their operations.